accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It's a resource for architects and developers who want to learn how to automate Archicad tasks using its Python API.
 *   **Q: What format is the guide in?**
     A: The guide is presented as interactive Jupyter notebooks, which allows users to run the code and see the results live while connected to Archicad.
-*   **Q: What can you do with the Archicad API?**
-    A: You can perform a wide range of operations, such as checking the connection status, manipulating Navigator items (like the Project Map and Layout Book), and executing more complex commands.
 *   **Q: What technology was used for this project?**
     A: This project uses Python within Jupyter Notebooks to interact with the Archicad application via its official Python API.

-© 2024 Accaderi.
-All rights reserved.

 ---